UMCUGenetics/Dx_resources/ExomeDepth/README.md

 cat {population}_female_auto_chrX {population}_male_chrY > {bed_file}_{population}
 ```

 5) Calculate overlap bewteen the two populations.
-This should be minimal 99%.
+At the moment this should be >=99%.
 ``` bash
 cat {bed_file}_{population1} {bed_file}_{population2} | cut -f1,2,3 | sort | uniq -c | awk '($1==2)' |wc -l  # Overlap
 cat {bed_file}_{population1} | wc -l  # total targets (similar in both populations)
 ```
 Divide overlap/total targets.
-Optional: if this is <99% step 3 can be repeated with decreasing the 95%, for example, 94%, etc.
+Optional: if this is <99% step 4 can be repeated with decreasing the 95%, for example, 94%, etc.

 6) Make final BED and Exomedepth exon.tsv